 Dissertations and theses submitted to the Graduate School must comply with formatting requirements outlined in:

-The Graduate School supports a Microsoft Word template and a LaTeX class file designed to meet the requirements outlined in the Formatting Guide.
-Students are expected to use one of the provided templates to standardize the formatting in the most efficient way possible.
+The Graduate School supports a Microsoft Word template designed to meet the requirements outlined in the Formatting Guide.
+A student-created LaTeX class file also exists, but the Graduate School does not maintain the files associated with it.
+Students are expected to use one of the recommended templates or class files to standardize the formatting in the most efficient way possible.
 While it may be possible to achieve correct formatting in other applications, the Graduate School staff is not able to provide support or troubleshooting for other editors at this time.

 For templates, example files, and additional resources related to formatting a dissertation or thesis, see the Author Resources page.